Concerns remain as EU moves ahead on greening fleets and CO₂ standards

 The latest Industry Development reports presented during the IRU Presidential Executive meeting in September are now available to members.

-IRU Green Compact roundtable at ACEA tackles alternative fuels and vehicles
+IRU Green Compact Roundtable at ACEA tackles alternative fuels and vehicles

 How can commercial road transport transition to zero-emission vehicles while keeping costs under control?
 This was the question at the heart of the latest Green Compact Roundtable, hosted by the European Automobile Manufacturers' Association (ACEA).